matthewachan/vgraph/README.md

 # VGRAPH
 > Visibility Graph path planning for mobile base robots

-vgraph takes two config files as input, specifying robot start and goal positions + obstacle locations, and builds a [visibility graph](https://en.wikipedia.org/wiki/Visibility_graph) which the robot uses to plan a path to the goal.
+VGRAPH takes two config files as input (specifying robot start and goal positions + obstacle locations) and builds a [visibility graph](https://en.wikipedia.org/wiki/Visibility_graph) which the robot uses to plan a path from the start to the goal.

-The idea behind vgraph is as follows:
+The process for VGRAPH is as follows:
-1. The convex hulls of each obstacle are computed
+1. Convex hulls of each obstacle are computed
-2. These hulls are grown by the size of the robot
+2. Each convex hull is grown by the size of the robot
-3. Each corner of the grown hulls is a vertex and an n(n-1) edges are drawn between the n vertices
+3. Each corner of the grown hulls is a vertex in the graph and *n(n-1)* edges are drawn between the *n* vertices
 4. Edges that intersect (not including collinear intersections) are eliminated
-5. Djikstra's algorithm is used to find the "shortest" path from the start to the goal (each of the edges in the vgraph represents a valid path)
+5. Djikstra's algorithm is used to find the "shortest" path from the start to the goal (each of the edges in the graph represents a valid path)

 ![](etc/screencap.gif)

 ## Installation

-ROS Indigo and rViz are required to run the simulation.
+[ROS Indigo](http://wiki.ros.org/indigo) and [rViz](http://wiki.ros.org/rviz) are required to run the simulation.

 Installation instructions can be found [here](http://wiki.ros.org/indigo/Installation/Ubuntu).

 ## Usage